lucabecchetti/InAppNotify/README.md

   - swift 3.0

 ## Main features
-Here's a highlight of the main features you can find in SwiftMultiSelect:
+Here's a highlight of the main features you can find in InAppNotify:
 * **Multiple orientation** We support `portrait` and `landscape` orientation
 * **Fully customizable**.
 You can customize all programmatically
 * **Swipe gesture** Up to dismiss, or down to show reply text field